Subdivisions of the Kingdom of Galicia and Lodomeria: Kreise (until 1865)

 The Kreise (lit. 'circles'; Kreis; cyrkuły, cyrkuł; округи okruhy, округ okruh) of Galicia and Lodomeria go back in some form to the aftermath of the First Partition of Poland in 1772 which led to the Kingdom's creation, but did not take something resembling their final form until 1782.
 They were (generally) named after their capital/seat; usually this would take the form [genitival adjectival form of the name] Kreis (usually simply [Name]er Kreis e.g. Lemberger Kreis from Lemberg, the German name for Lviv), but Kreis [standard form of the name] (e.g. Kreis Lemberg) was also used, especially later, and the two forms were interchangeable.

-At first, Galicia and Lodomeria was divided into 6 large Kreise, which were subdivided into 59 Kreisdistrikte ('circle districts') in 1773.
+At first, Galicia and Lodomeria was divided into six large circles (Kreise), named after major centers (Belz, Halych, Lviv, Pilzno, Sambir, Wieliczka), which were subdivided into 59 Kreisdistrikte ('circle districts') in 1773.
 In 1775 the number of Kreisdistrikte was reduced to 19.

 The 18 Kreise of Galicia and Lodomeria c.
 1782.

 In 1782 the two-level system was abolished and Galicia and Lodomeria was divided into 18 Kreise of the type used in the other non-Hungarian Habsburg realms (what would later be called Cisleithania).
 Over the next decade these would mostly take the forms which would persist until the mid-19th century.

 As the border of Galicia and Lodomeria itself, the Vistula formed the northern borders of the Myslenicer, Bochnier, Tarnower and (partially) Rzeszower Kreise.

 The Bukowiner Kreis (an exception where the name derives from the region, although it was also known as Czernowitzer Kreis) was added to Galicia and Lodomeria in 1786, having previously been a separate military district.

 By the 1790s the Kreise were: